franks42/cljs-info/README.md

     user=>

 The only caveat of this mode of operation is the fact that the default namespace is maintained on a per-thread basis in the var "cljs.analyzer/*cljs-ns*", which means that you'll get out of sync if you change the default namespace in the cljs-repl with "in-ns".
+In that case you should also change the "cljs.analyzer/*cljs-ns*" value in your clj-repl to work in the same context as the cljs-repl.
 Just something to be aware off...

 ### ONE-AND-A-HALF-REPL SETUP